What Is a Credit Card and How Does It Work?

 What to look for in your teen’s credit card

-There’s a short checklist of things to look for when it’s time for parents to choose the best credit card for teens.
+Here’s a short checklist of things to look for when choosing the best credit card for teens:

 How teens can use credit cards responsibly